hexparrot/catjot/README.md

 `jot r 16952...` : (remove) note by timestamp

-`jot s tabby`  : (search) case-insensitive <term> within message payload
+`jot s tabby`  : (search) case-insensitive <term> within message payload (*see m)

-`jot scoop`  : view list of all notes in $EDITOR, delete by timestamp by prefixing records with 's' or 'd'
+`jot scoop`  : view list of all notes in $EDITOR, delete prefixing records with 's' or 'd'

-`jot strays`  : identify (stray) notes; those whose home no longer exists (the pwd not present on system)
+`jot stray`  : display all (strays), which are all notes whose pwd are absent on this system

-`jot t friendly`  : (tag) match case-sensitive; tags are discrete words. "playful kitten" as a tag is intepreted as two separate tags, "playful" and "kitten" and would be removed with separate entries.
+`jot t friendly`  : search all notes, filtering by (tag), case-sensitive.
+Tags are discrete words: "playful kitten" is intepreted as two separate tags, "playful" and "kitten" which can be removed independently.

-`jot ts 16952...` : display note by (timestamp)

 ```
 $ cat|jot